kastentop2005/kastentop2005/README.md

 * 🌍  I'm based in Russia
 * ✉️  You can contact me at [Telegram](https://t.me/konnlori)
 * 🧠  I'm learning nothing for now
-* 🤝  I'm open to collaborating on Android Projects

 ### Skills